What is the Southborough Community Choice Program?

 Power Choice Standard is 10.88 ¢/kWh for all customers/rate classes.
 This is the default option.
 All new program participants will be automatically enrolled in Power Choice Standard.
 Like National Grid’s Basic Service, Power Choice Standard meets minimum state requirements for integrating renewable energy.

 Power Choice Green is 12.74 ¢/kWh for all customers/rate classes.
 This choice provides 100% green energy, including 20% from renewable energy projects in New England, in addition to the minimum required by the state.
-You may select Power Choice Green by calling Public Power at 1-800-830-2944.
+You may select Power Choice Green by contacting customer support.

 How much money will I save?
 Are savings guaranteed?

 Savings cannot be predicted or guaranteed.
-The program price is fixed until February 2020, while National Grid’s Basic Service prices change every 6 months for residential and commercial accounts and every 3 months for industrial accounts.
+The program offers long-term pricing while National Grid’s Basic Service prices change every 6 months for residential and commercial accounts and every 3 months for industrial accounts.
 Future National Grid Basic Service prices are not known.
 As a result, the program price may not always be below the National Grid’s Basic Service price.

 Please note that any savings will apply only to the supplier services portion of your National Grid electric bill.
-Delivery charges will be unaffected by the Southborough Community Power Choice program.
+Delivery charges will be unaffected by participation in the Southborough Community Power Choice program.

 How long will the program last?
 What will change after February 2020?